A New Way of Looking: Marine Imporant Bird Areas

 - Monitor threats to IBAs, and cooperate with agency officials, landowners, land managers, planners, neighbors, and other stakeholders to prevent and/or mitigate those threats;

-- Expand outreach and education efforts, including online tools (e.g., web-based mapping applications), onsite nature interpretation and signage, and citizen science initiatives at IBAs; and
+- Expand outreach and education efforts, including online tools (e.g., web-based mapping applications) and citizen science initiatives at IBAs; and